 Suzy Seandel, Chief Accounting Officer.
-Suzy Seandel, age 58, was appointed and has served as Chief Accounting Officer since May 2022.
+Suzy Seandel, age 59, has served as Chief Accounting Officer since May 2022.
 From February 2019 to May 2022 Ms. Seandel served as VP, Corporate Controller for Barracuda Networks, Inc., a security, networking and storage products company.
 From January 2007 to October 2018, Ms. Seandel served as Chief Accounting Officer at Cavium, Inc., a fabless semiconductor company.
 Prior to Cavium, Inc., Ms. Seandel also held positions of increasing responsibility at several other publicly traded companies and spent nearly five years at Deloitte & Touche LLP in assurance and audit services.
-Ms. Seandel holds a Bachelor of Science degree in Finance from Santa Clara University.
+Ms. Seandel holds a Bachelor of Science degree in Finance from Santa Clara University and is a Certified Public Accountant in the state of California.